 The H and L were siblings who spoke the Kui language.
 The H lived on the Narmada delta, and the L lived in the Rann of Kutch.
-They were rainwater people, and avoided the Himalayas and Indus river like the plague.
+At that time, Rann of Kutch was a fertile valley, not the salt desert of today.
+The Kui (H, L) were rainwater people.
+They avoided the snowmelt water of the Indus like the plague.

-Around 20,000 years ago, the glaciers started to melt, and the Narmada delta was submerged.
+Twenty thousand years ago, the glaciers started to melt, and the Narmada delta was submerged.
 The H followed the Narmada to reach the Trikuta area.
-Some of them followed the Wainganga tributary of the Godavari river to the

-East Coast.
-They were the Tamil and Telugu.
+Some of them followed the Godavari river to the East Coast.
+They were the Tamil, Telugu, and Kannada speaking people.

 By the time the seawater reached Rann of Kutch, it was too late for the L to follow the path of the H to reach the Trikuta.
 The path was submerged.
 They were forced to move south, along the coast, to reach Kerala.
-They were the Kannada and Malayalam.

 The H moved to the Trikuta 20,000 years ago.
 The L moved to Kerala 10,000 years ago.

 The following map is a distribution of Kui dialects, not languages, as recorded in the Census 2011.
-The dialects along the coast line were transformed into languages (Tamil, Telugu, Kannada, Malayalam).
-Currently, the dialects are found only at higher elevations.
+The East Coast dialects are the H. The West Coast dialects are the L. The dialects along the coasts were transformed into languages (Tamil, Telugu, Malayalam).